MaheshReddy-05/Micro-Processor-MASM/README.md

 jge -> jump if greater or equal to j
 le -> jump if lesser or equal to
 shr -> shift right or we can say dividing by 2
 shl -> shift left or we can say multiple by

+## If anyone is intrested in adding new programs can raise a pull request i will look into it
+### Thank you for coming here